 Normal blood pressure levels are around 120-80 mmHg (systolic/diastolic).
 Hypotension is defined as blood pressure that has a systolic pressure lower than 90 mmHg and a diastolic pressure lower than 60 mmHg.
 In healthy individuals, such as athletes, low blood pressure is an indication of good cardiovascular health.

-However, low blood pressure can also be a red flag, especially in cases of old age.
+However, hypotension can also be a red flag, especially in cases of old age.
 Lower blood pressure pumps less blood to vital organs, such as the heart and brain.
-In light of this, blood pressure should be regularly monitored and revised by a medical specialist.
-If you find yourself with hypotension, there are healthy ways you can follow to raise your blood pressure.
+In light of this, it should be regularly monitored and revised by a medical specialist.
+If you find yourself with hypotension, there are healthy ways you can raise your blood pressure.

 Symptoms of low blood pressure

 The symptoms of hypotension are diverse.
-Among them are the following: weakness, tiredness, drowsiness, vertigo, dizziness and loss of consciousness.
+Weakness, tiredness, drowsiness, vertigo, dizziness and loss of consciousness are some of them.

 If hypotension causes a person to faint and lose consciousness, he or she should see a doctor as soon as possible.
 Preform cardiopulmonary resuscitation (CPR) if the person isn’t breathing or doesn’t have a pulse.